CyrusVorwald/for_bill_perkins/readme.txt

 We are assuming the population of each city is a good weight to represent the average temperature in the US.
-For this exercise, I loop over each airport, interpolate missing data, find the closest city to the airport, take a simple coefficient of that city's population divided by the total population, and then do the same for k=3 neighboring cities within approximately 69 miles.
-This is pretty arbitrary and only represents about 50% of the total US population.
+For this exercise, I loop over each airport, interpolate missing data, find the closest city to the airport, take a simple coefficient of that city's population divided by the total population, and then do the same for k=3 neighboring cities within approximately 15 miles.
+This is pretty arbitrary and only represents about 40% of the total US population.
 To account for more of the population, the temperature data would need to cover more land.
+With the given dataset, there is a tradeoff between how much of the US population is represented, and accuracy of the representation.
+Weather is highly variable and can differ greatly over a small area, so the further away the city is from a station, the less accurate the representation will be.
 In reality, population weighted daily temperature timeseries is calculated in a more regional way (see https://www.eia.gov/outlooks/steo/special/pdf/2012_sp_04.pdf).